-2.1 A joint Committee of the Municipal Councils of Aurora and Newmarket is formed and constituted as of the Effective Date for the purposes and with all the powers set forth in Schedule A, attached to and forming a part of this Agreement.
+2.1 The Committee as formed and constituted prior to the Effective Date shall continue for the purposes and with all the powers set forth in Schedule A, attached to and forming a part of this Agreement.

-Role of the Fire Chief
+3. Role of the Fire Chief

-- 3.1 The Fire Chief shall act as the Head for the Department and shall have all of the powers and responsibilities as set out by the Town of Newmarket By-Law (A By-Law to appoint a Fire Chief for the amalgamated fire and emergency services department CYFS), as well as the job description, this Agreement and the Fire Protection and Prevention Act, 1997, as amended.
-In the absence of the Fire Chief, the Deputy Fire Chief shall be vested with all of the authorities vested in the Fire Chief as prescribed in the Town of Newmarket By-Law (A By-Law to appoint a Deputy Fire Chief for the amalgamated fire and emergency services department CYFS). - 3.2 In addition to the above duties, the Fire Chief shall be responsible for the review, from time to time, and implementation of the Emergency Plans for both the Towns of Aurora and Newmarket. - 3.3 The Fire Chief shall be an employee of the Town of Newmarket.
+- 3.1 The Fire Chief shall act as the Head for the Department and shall have all of the powers and responsibilities as set out by the Town of Newmarket By-Law A By-Law to appoint a Fire Chief for the amalgamated fire and emergency services department CYFS), as well as the job description, this Agreement and the Fire Protection and Prevention Act, 1997, as amended.
+In the absence of the Fire Chief, the Deputy Fire Chiefs shall be vested with all of the authorities vested in the Fire Chief as prescribed in the Town of Newmarket By-Law (A By-Law to appoint a Deputy Fire Chiefs for the amalgamated fire and emergency services department CYFS). - 3.2 In addition to the above duties, the Fire Chief shall be responsible for the review, from time to time, and implementation of the Emergency Plans for both the Towns of Aurora and Newmarket. - 3.3 The Fire Chief shall be an employee of the Town of Newmarket.
 Notwithstanding this, the Fire Chief shall report to both of the Municipal Councils, through the Committee, with respect to the provision of fire protection services in accordance with the standards established hereunder, and as may be amended from time to time and shall report administratively to the CAO. - 3.4 Neither Municipal Council nor any Member thereof shall provide direction directly to the Fire Chief.
 Directions for action on the part of either the Fire Chief or the Department shall be made only through the Committee.
 General administrative direction for action by the Fire Chief or the Department shall be given by the CAO.

-3.5 The Committee and the CAO:

-- shall not require an increase or decrease to the service levels as established by the Master Fire and Emergency Services Plan unless said Master Plan has been amended on the agreement of both Municipal Councils; and - b) shall not require the Fire Chief, the Deputy Fire Chief or the Committee to take any action, which is contrary to the provisions of this Agreement, the Fire Protection and Prevention Act, 1997, as amended, or the by-laws appointing the Fire Chief and Deputy Fire Chief and prescribing the duties of those positions.
+- 3.5 The Committee and the CAO: - a) shall not require an increase or decrease to the service levels as established by the Strategic Plan unless the Strategic Plan has been amended on the agreement of both Municipal Councils; and - b) shall not require the Fire Chief, the Deputy Fire Chiefs, the Assistant Deputy Fire Chiefs, or the Committee to take any action, which is contrary to the provisions of this Agreement, the Fire Protection and Prevention Act, 1997, as amended, or the by-laws appointing the Fire Chief and Deputy Fire Chiefs and prescribing the duties of those positions.